Mystfit/Unreal-StableDiffusionTools/README.md

 [Video walkthrough for v0.1](https://youtu.be/dihSydSkd4I)

 ### Enabling the plugin
-After installing the plugin, access the Stable Diffusion Tools window in your editor via `Windows->StableDiffusionTools`.
+After installing the plugin, activate it through `Windows->Plugins`.
+To open the main tool window for the plugin, go to `Windows->StableDiffusionTools`.

 ### Dependencies
 The first time you use the plugin you will need to install the required python dependencies using the `Update/Install dependencies` button in the Dependencies section.
 You may need to restart the Unreal Editor the first time you install dependencies.